PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

    within lexical items.
 Most types of information will be associated with lexical items (e.g., spelling, frequency).
-There are some kinds of information that do vary depending on the specific token, however, such as pronunciation variants of individual words or the identity of the speaker of an individual token.
+There are some kinds of information that do vary depending on the specific token, however, such as pronunciation variants.
 These are most likely to arise when creating a corpus from a TextGrid that has a tier for lexical items (e.g., based on spelling on canonical transcriptions) and then a separate tier that will show the characteristics of particular tokens (similar structures may be found with interlinear glosses).
-See also :ref:`pronunciation_variants` and specifically :ref:`creating_pronunciation_variants`.
+Currently, PCT allows the choice of varying within lexical items ONLY for columns labelled as 'Transcription (alternative).'
+See also :ref:`pronunciation_variants` and specifically
+   :ref:`creating_pronunciation_variants`.

 4. **Delimiters and Special Characters**: For transcription and orthography